PCA

 |---|---|

-fit(X) | Compute the SVD of the centered data |
+fit(X) | Compute the SVD of the centered dense data (full or randomized) |

 transform(X) | Project onto the principal components |